 Now the question is why do we need to choose among the multiple locators available in Selenium?

 The simple answer to this query is first the Selenium gives us options to choose from many locators.
-Secondly, we have to select the locators on case by case basis.
-Sometimes, ID/Name don’t work, but the CSS does.
+Secondly, we have to select the locators on a case by case basis.
+Sometimes, ID/Name doesn’t work, but the CSS does.
 In some cases, XPath is left as the only choice that we’ve to make.
 So, we can’t ignore the ability of the different types of Selenium locators.
 We need to use them wisely as the situation demands.